A debit is used to record which of the following? | Study Prep in Pearson+

 Option 2: 'A decrease in an expense account' - Expense accounts are decreased by credits, not debits.
 This option is also incorrect.

-Option 3: 'An increase in an asset account' - Asset accounts are increased by debits, which aligns with the rules of accounting.
-This is the correct answer.
+Option 3: 'An increase in a liability account' - Liability accounts are increased by credits, not debits.
+This option is incorrect.
+The correct answer is 'An increase in an asset account,' as asset accounts are increased by debits.

 Watch next